Considerations for Azure Virtual Machines DBMS deployment for SAP workload

 - Convert a Linux virtual machine from unmanaged disks to managed disks.

 Caching for VMs and data disks

-For Azure Premium Storage, the following caching options exist:
+For Azure premium storage, the following caching options exist:

-Azure non-persistent disks
+Azure nonpersistent disks

-Azure VMs offer non-persistent disks after a VM is deployed.
-In case of a VM reboot, all content on those drives will be wiped out.
-Hence, it is a given that data files and log/redo files of databases should under no circumstances be located on those nonpersisted drives.
-There might be exceptions for some of the databases, where these nonpersisted drives could be suitable for tempdb and temp tablespaces.
-However, avoid using those drives for A-Series VMs since those non-persisted drives are limited in throughput with that VM family.
+Azure VMs offer nonpersistent disks after a VM is deployed.
+In the case of a VM reboot, all content on those drives is wiped out.
+It's a given that data files and log and redo files of databases should under no circumstances be located on those nonpersisted drives.
+There might be exceptions for some databases, where these nonpersisted drives could be suitable for tempdb and temp tablespaces.
+Avoid using those drives for A-Series VMs because those nonpersisted drives are limited in throughput with that VM family.

 Microsoft Azure Storage resiliency

 Microsoft Azure Storage stores the base VHD, with OS and attached disks or blobs, on at least three separate storage nodes.
 This type of storage is called locally redundant storage (LRS).
 LRS is the default for all types of storage in Azure.